RobTillaart/I2C_PWM_generator/README.md

 ### Commands

-The command from another MCU is pretty straightforward.
+The command to set a PWM value from another MCU is straightforward.
 It could look like this.

 ```cpp